FAQ’s

 How can I get my sponsorship money to you?

-Monday raised via your Enthuse page comes directly to us.
+Monday raised via your Just Giving page comes directly to us.

 K